memray/OpenNMT-kpg-release/README.md

 This is a repository providing code and datasets for keyphrase generation.

 ## Update (October 2022)
 Release the resources of paper [**General-to-Specific Transfer Labeling for Domain Adaptable Keyphrase Generation**](https://arxiv.org/pdf/2208.09606.pdf).
-All scores can be found [here](https://docs.google.com/spreadsheets/d/1AWUdVbOsOn_F6rGeHm-xOBK6DTQ4LqRAaiT-QIAhFmk/edit?usp=sharing).

-All datasets and selected model checkpoints in the papers can be downloaded from Huggingface Hub ([data](https://huggingface.co/datasets/memray/keyphrase/tree/main) and [ckpt](https://huggingface.co/memray/opennmt-kpg/tree/main)).
+All datasets and selected model checkpoints in the papers can be downloaded from Huggingface Hub ([data](https://huggingface.co/memray) and [ckpt](https://huggingface.co/memray/opennmt-kpg/tree/main)).
 Config files can be found at [script/](https://github.com/memray/OpenNMT-kpg-release/tree/master/script/transfer/train_fulldata).

 For example, you can start training a Transformer model on KP20k using OpenNMT: